stu1687/adnan.demo2/README.md

 # adnan.demo2
-THis is second time using git
+THis is second time using git(in github)